Disease Guide ·Stomatitis ·2026

 7Does pet insurance cover stomatitis treatment in cats?

-Coverage varies significantly between insurers.
-Some policies cover stomatitis as an illness (immune-mediated condition), while others exclude it under dental exclusions.
-Full mouth extraction may or may not be covered depending on how your insurer classifies it — medically necessary illness treatment vs. dental procedure.
-Ask your insurer specifically about stomatitis and full mouth extraction coverage before enrolling or filing a claim.
+Coverage varies - some cover stomatitis as an illness (immune-mediated), others exclude it under dental exclusions.
+Extraction coverage depends on classification: medically necessary illness vs. dental procedure.
+Ask your insurer about stomatitis and extraction coverage before enrolling.

 Marcel Janik, founder of RealVetCost